 The latest SYNLawn Golf news

-Artificial grass news, press releases and projectsGet the latest information regarding SYNLawn GOLF, the artificial golf turf industry, landscaping trends and tips using synthetic grass.
-Our news section features implementations of our SYNLawn GOLF products and press releases about new SYNLawn GOLF offerings.
+Artificial grass news, press releases and projectsGet the latest information regarding SYNLawn, the artificial turf industry, landscaping trends and tips using synthetic grass.
+Our news section features implementations of our SYNLawn Golf products and press releases about new SYNLawn Golf offerings.

 SYNLawn To Build Indoor Putting Green at 2014 KC Golf Show

 KANSAS CITY — Producers of the 2014 Kansas City Golf Expo announced Wednesday that SYNLawn will be the Official Turf Company of the 2014 Kansas City Golf Show, and will build a showcase green right on the show floor where golfers can try out putters, compete for prizes and more!
 The three-day consumer golf expo returns to the Overland Park Convention Center for a third year, February 21-23, 2014.

 The On The Green interactive area — featuring a state-of-the-art SYNLawn green complete with a putting surface, simulated rough and even a bunker — is certain to be a gathering point for golfers all weekend, as they step onto the green to try out new putters or compete in one of the show’s interactive contests.
 Added to the show’s 50-Foot Putting Challenge, Long Drive Challenge, Closest-To-The-Pin Challenge, Short Game Central, Main Stage, Free Lesson Area, Testing and Fitting Zone and 19th Hole Lounge, attendees will have no shortage of activities to keep them moving about the show floor and engaging with exhibitors in all parts of the hall.

 Great deals, indoor hitting range, fun golf contests, giveaways and unbelievable prizes help K.C. golfers kick off 2014 at Overland Park Convention Center